Highly Capable Education Program - Questions & Answers

 What is the difference between the highly capable and enrichment?

 Enrichment is giving more challenge and extension to students showing a need in a particular subject area.
 Enrichment is done through differentiation in the classroom.
 Classroom teachers have activities, extensions and independent projects they use for this.
-Both the Highly Capable and Instructional Teachers on Special Assignment (TOSA) can support teachers with enrichment.

 The Highly Capable program is subject to rules and regulations set by the District, state and federal government.
 Students in the program go through a very comprehensive identification process to make sure that they qualify as a Highly Capable student and that they have a continuous need for more challenge.